retheviper/KtorSample/README.md

 3. Test with Postman.

-Note: Some APIs need JWT on HTTP Request Header(`X-AUTH-TOKEN`) and it will be found at HTTP Response Header when successfully logged in.
+Note: Some APIs need JWT on HTTP Request Header(`Authorization: Bearer xxx`) and it will be found at HTTP Response Header when successfully logged in.